 - Are housing problems wicked problems?

-We will also be collaborating with The Disputes Service on a programme of work on the private rented sector.
+We will also be collaborating with TDS Charitable Foundation and SDS Charitable Trust on a programme of work aimed at raising standards in the UK private rented sector.